dungphung411/ComputerInfo/README.md

 - Pipeline - Choose pipeline from SCM - Git - Enter the repo URL - no credential - choose brach 'Work-on-2-node' - Apply and save

 ## The Jenkinsfile modifies
+- Include label agent in each stage is a must
+- There're 2 label in the jenkinsfile: agent {label 'Main'} agent { label '10.32.4.107' }